If you're aged between 55 and 74 and have ever smoked, you may be offered an NHS lung health check.

-If you have not been invited for a lung health check but think you should have been, you can contact your GP to see if you can be referred.
+If you have not been invited for a lung health check but think you should have been, you can contact your local area through the websites above to see if you can be referred.

 They may not be available in your area currently.
 If a service becomes available in your local area, you will receive an invitation.

 If you're not sure the GP knows that you currently smoke, or have smoked in the past, contact the GP surgery and ask them to update your record.
 This will make sure you are invited for a lung health check in the future.